 - Concentrate on one subject at a time; each course takes six or nine weeks to complete.

-- Your books are included in the cost of tuition and are delivered to you the first night of class.
+- Your books are provided free of charge and are delivered to you the first night of class.

 - Courses are available downtown in the U-District.